zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Nolan says, “Then, you have 90 days to repay the lo an, plus interest and fees.”
 “To repay (repay) a loan” means to give the person who gave you the loan the money back.
 You’re giving him the money that he gav e you.
 Now, when you go to a pawnbroker, you have to give the money that the pawn broker gave you plus “interest,” which is basically the price of the loa n.
 It may be 1 percent, it maybe 10 percent.

 Jamaica says, “How do I redeem my item?”
 “To redeem ” (redeem) in this case means to get something back that you originally own ed.
-At a pawnshop, it means to get back what you gave the pawnbroker in order t o get the loan.
+At a pawnshop, it means to get back what you gave the pawnbroker in order to get the loan.
 Nolan says, “You just show them your pawn ticket.”
 When you giv e something to a pawnbroker, the pawnbroker will give you a little p iece of paper called a “ticket” that usually has a number on it, and you bring that  back and the pawnbroker can find your item in order to give it back to you – af ter, of course, you’ve paid the pawnbroker the money that he lent you.

 Jamaica says, “That sounds pretty simple.
 What if I  can’t repay the money by the deadline?”
 That is, what if 90 days goes by and you  don’t have money to get your item back?
 Nolan says, “Then you forfeit your item. ” “To forfeit” (forfeit) means to lose something, especially as a punishment for fail ing to do something.
 In this case, it means you no longer own the item that you gave to the pawnbroker.
 You can no longer get it back, at least not by just pay ing the loan amount.